LLNL/sundials/doc/arkode/SphinxDocs/guide/source/sunlinsol/SUNLinSol_LapackDense.rst

-and ``*GETRS``, where ``*`` is either ``D`` or ``S``, depending on whether SUNDIALS was configured to have ``realtype`` set to ``double`` or ``single``, respectively (see section :ref:`CInterface.DataTypes` for details).
+and ``*GETRS``, where ``*`` is either ``D`` or ``S``, depending on whether SUNDIALS was configured to have ``realtype`` set to ``double`` or ``single``, respectively (see section :ref:`ARKStep_CInterface.DataTypes` for details).
 In order to use the SUNLINSOL_LAPACKDENSE module it is assumed that LAPACK has been installed on the system prior to installation of SUNDIALS, and that SUNDIALS has been configured appropriately to link with LAPACK (see section :ref:`Installation.CMake.ExternalLibraries` for details).
 We note that since there do not exist 128-bit floating-point factorization and solve routines in LAPACK, this interface cannot be compiled when using ``extended`` precision for ``realtype``.